speguero/sirubo/README.md

 1 packets transmitted, 0 received, +1 errors, 100% packet loss, time 0m
 ```

-These messages indicate that outgoing traffic to `example.com` is being rejected.
+These messages indicate that outgoing traffic to `example.com` is being dropped.

 ## Uninstall

-From this repository, run the following to remove `asnreject`:
+From this repository, run the following to remove `asndrop`:

 ```
 make uninstall
 ```

-Or run the following to remove both `asnreject` and its configuration file:
+Or run the following to remove both `asndrop` and its configuration file:

 ```
 make clean